quantatrading/Quanta-exoTrader/README.md

 ## Order Handling

 The order handling section provides configurations for managing order execution and placement.
-Traders can choose between limit orders and market orders, specify bid and ask positions within the order book, set the order refresh time, and enable or disable order kill functionality.
+Traders can choose between post-only limit orders and market orders, specify bid and ask positions within the order book, set the order refresh time, and enable or disable order kill functionality.
 These settings enable traders to control the execution price, order priority, responsiveness to market changes, and the lifecycle of open orders.
 By customising order handling parameters, traders can optimise order execution efficiency and adapt to dynamic market conditions.

 - **Limit Orders (`POST_ONLY_ORDERS`) - Default: false**
-  - **Purpose**: Determines whether to use limit orders that will only execute at the limit price, providing control over the execution price.
+  - **Purpose**: Determines whether to use post-only limit orders that will only execute at the limit price, providing control over the execution price.
-  - **Impact**: Enabling limit orders ensures that orders are posted at specific price levels, allowing traders to control the execution price and potentially reduce trading costs.
-Disabling limit orders results in market orders, which may execute at less favorable prices but offer greater speed of execution.
+  - **Impact**: Enabling post-only limit orders ensures that orders are posted at specific price levels, allowing traders to control the execution price and potentially reduce trading costs.
+Disabling post-only limit orders results in market orders, which may execute at less favorable prices but offer greater speed of execution.

 - **Bid Position (Buy) (`BID_ORDER_BOOK_POSITION`) - Default: "2"**
   - **Purpose**: Specifies the position of buy orders within the order book, influencing the likelihood of order execution and price impact.